SmashPhoenix272/NovelDownloader/claudeDev_docs/project_overview.md

 - Ensuring the tool is used responsibly and ethically
 - Balancing feature richness with simplicity of use
 - Keeping up with evolving e-book standards and reader capabilities
+- Handling different login mechanisms and access restrictions across various sites

 ## Conclusion

-NovelDownloader aims to become a comprehensive solution for web novel enthusiasts, providing an efficient, user-friendly way to enjoy their favorite content.
-Through continued development and community involvement, the project seeks to adapt to the changing landscape of web novels and e-reading technologies.
+NovelDownloader continues to evolve as a comprehensive solution for web novel enthusiasts, providing an efficient, user-friendly way to enjoy their favorite content.
+Through continued development and community involvement, the project adapts to the changing landscape of web novels and e-reading technologies, offering enhanced features and broader site support.